 Reid also tried to use biblical quotes to dissuade some cult members from blowing themselves up as their leader'd instructed.
 The leader catches him at it, and belts him one when Reid tries to argue similarly with him.

-The Bionic Woman: Jamie races against time to break into a super-secure bunker said to contain a superweapon capable of destroying the world.
-The room where the Doomsday Device is thought to be in only a plaque quoting Isaiah 2:4—"They will beat their swords into plowshares and their spears into pruning hooks.
+The Bionic Woman: Jaime races against time (and enemy agents) to break into a super-secure bunker said to contain a superweapon capable of destroying the world.
+The room where the Doomsday Device is thought to be contains a plaque quoting Isaiah 2:4—"They will beat their swords into plowshares and their spears into pruning hooks.
 Nation will not take up sword against nation, nor will they train for war anymore."

 "The First Commandment" took its title from the Bible, and had as its Villain of the Week an insane SGC officer who spouted lines from it, convinced he was a god.
 At the episode's end, Carter quotes the commandment in question verbatim:

 "I am the Lord your God, and you shall have no other gods before me."

 Seasons nine and ten introduce as the new Big Bad the Ori, a group of ascended beings who act as gods.
 Their minions love to spout lines from their Bible-equivalent, the Book of Origin, and often out of context.
 Daniel Jackson, who read it cover-to-cover to learn more about the Ori, loves to counter with yet more quotes from the same document.

 In the fifth season of The Wire, Proposition Joe sends flowers to Butchie's funeral with a note quoting the first part of Isaiah 5:20 ("Woe to them who call evil good and good evil").